Lorraine A. Ustaris

 In addition to her master’s degree in journalism from Columbia Journalism School, Lorraine has a master’s degree in Secondary Education from Villanova University and a bachelor of arts in English from Saint Joseph’s University, where she also successfully completed concentrations in gender studies and pre-medicine.
 She is a member of Phi Beta Kappa.

-Lorraine looks forward to using her cross-disciplinary background and experiences in production and public education to create multimedia content that will further Pulitzer Center journalism and education outreach.
+Lorraine uses her cross-disciplinary background and experiences in production and public education to create multimedia content that will further Pulitzer Center journalism and education outreach.